HOPE-UIB-BIO/R-Ratepol-package/README.md

 Estimate RoC values for *Dallican Water* site using *Age-weighed smoothing* of the data and *Chord dissimilarity* coefficient.
-Pollen data will not standardised to a certain pollen count and age uncertainties from *Bchron* will not be used.
+Pollen data will not be standardised to a certain pollen count and age uncertainties from *Bchron* will not be used.

     sequence_01 <-